If you’re involved in ecommerce – and most likely even if you’re not – you’ll have heard the term “conversion rate optimization.”

 They had a huge amount of inquiries asking for flight durations – information that wasn’t available in an understandable format on the site.

-Reviews have a significant effect on product page conversion rates.
+Customer reviews have a significant effect on product page conversion rates.

 Repeatedly, I find that the quantity and quality of reviews on our clients’ product pages are key drivers of increased conversion rates.